kontent-ai/sample-app-next-js/README.md

 To generate new models from Kontent.ai data, just run `npm run generateModels`.
 Make sure you have environment variables filled in properly.

+### Circular reference handling

+Next.js data fetching functions convert objects to JSON format.
+Since JSON doesn't support circular data, this can potentially cause crashes in situations where objects reference each other, such as with linked items or rich text elements.
+To avoid this, the application uses the [`flatted`](https://www.npmjs.com/package/flatted) package to implement two helper functions: `stringifyAsType` and `parseFlatted`, which allow for safe conversion of circular structures into a string form in `getStaticProps` and then accurately reconstruct the original objects from that string.

 ### Use codebase as a starter

 > ⚠ This project is not intended as a starter project.
 It is a sample of a presentation channel showcasing Kontent.ai capabilities.
 The following hints help you use this code as a base for presentation channel for your project like a boilerplate.
 By doing it, you are accepting the fact you are changing the purpose of this code.